hghtwr/minecraft-ecs-telegram/Readme.md

 Configuration values are read from the stack file (`Pulumi.<env>.yaml`) in the `index.ts` file.
 You have to use the prefix `awsmc` for the configuration keys.

+> [!IMPORTANT]
+> You dont necessesarily have to set any values.
+All of them default to reasonable values.

 ```yaml
 config:
   aws:region: eu-central-1